Darkcraft8/D8_Weaponry/README.md

 - D8 Encyclopedia | The mod come with a few category for the mod
   - General
   - Munition
-  - Weaopn
+  - Weapon

 ---
 <a name="ModCompatibility"></a>

 #### [Mod Compatibility Issues][ModCompatibilityInfo]
-- There is currently no repetoried issue
+- There is currently no issue that has been found
 ---

 [ItemInfo]: _doc/item.md 'Click to access documentation'